NijiDigital/gyro/README.md

 To create a specific `ValueTransformer` for a field:

-* Create your `ValueTransformer` custom classe inheriting `NSValueTransformer` and add it to your project
+* Create your `ValueTransformer` custom class inheriting `NSValueTransformer` and add it to your project
 * Select the attribute that will need this transformer, and in the UserInfo field, add a pair for the **transformer** key whose value should be the name of the `ValueTransformer` class to use:

 | Key | Value |